 After a groundbreaking career, Bernie Hamilton died in 2008 at the age of 80 from Cardiac arrest.

 Paul Michael Glaser (David Starsky)

 You cross a line in Bay City, you’d be wise to avoid Detective David Starsky.
 Combine the training of a U.S. army vet with invaluable street smarts, a Brooklynite upbringing, and absolutely no fuse, and you have one lean, mean, crime-fighting machine.
 And definitely don’t mess with his Gran Torino or his partner — not necessarily in that order.

 Paul Michael Glaser is an east-coaster himself, and followed his gut to get into acting from day one.
-His film debut started some news in 1971 as the student Perchik in Fiddler on the Roof.
-He then went from show to show as a guest star, including some real classics like Kojak, and The Waltons.
-And we great insights that’ll take you right back to Walton’s Mountain!
+His film debut created some news in 1971 as the student Perchik in Fiddler on the Roof.
+He then went from show to show as a guest star, including some real classics like Kojak, and The Waltons (take a trip back to Walton’s Mountain right here!).

-Glaser keeps up a strong front, picking up his wife’s work where she left off and serving as the chairman for the Elizabeth Glaser Pediatric AIDS Foundation until 2002, where he still holds the honorary position.
+Glaser keeps up a strong front, picking up his wife’s work where she left off and served as the chairman for the Elizabeth Glaser Pediatric AIDS Foundation until 2002, although he still holds the honorary position.

 He also cautions fans against letting their fantasies run wild about their idols, and hopes people understand he’s not actually Starsky.
 But he and Soul did suit up once again for cameos in the 2004 Starsky and Hutch film with Ben Stiller and Owen Wilson.
 His most recent acting appearance was in 2019 as Leo in Netflix’s Grace and Frankie.
 An all-around Renaissance man, he also hosted an art exhibit called The Third Act, a reference to this third big stage in his working life.